andremueller/md-publisher/README.md

 - references to figures, equations, tables

 If you like you can use my [pandoc Docker containe](https://github.com/andremueller/pandoc-docker)r for this step as well.

+## Known Issues

+- Nested lists do not work.
+However, medium.com seems to be the probleme here.